Site Section Links

 "to be persuaded of, to be confident of, to be induced, to be convinced, to yield belief, to assent, to be assured, to be confident, to trust, to rely on, to confide in."

-Two other important issues concerning belief
+Two important issues concerning belief

 What more can be said about belief?
 What are the issues concerning belief?
 When it comes to the views that we hold to be true, which are usually called "belief", there are two very clear and distinct issues.
-One is the strength or intensity of the conviction, and the other would be the validity or correctness of the conviction.
+One is the strength or intensity of the conviction, and the other would be the validity or correctness of that conviction.
 When we look at these two issues concerning "belief" we should have no trouble seeing that the second is more important or of a much higher priority than the first.
 Who would argue that a strongly held false belief is better than a weakly held correct one?
 Wouldn't we actually say that the more strongly a false belief is held the more mischief is caused, the worse off the person is?
-And do we think that any reasonably mature person (the Creator?) is more pleased or impressed with intensity or "sincerity" than with correctness when we "believe" something bad or wrong about important issues, ourself, others and him?
+And do we think that any reasonably mature person (the Creator?) is more pleased or impressed with intensity or "sincerity" than with correctness when we "believe" something bad or wrong about important issues, our self, others and him?

 We can confidently say that everyone has some beliefs that they hold with varying degrees of intensity or strength.
 When it comes to dealing with people, they may have flaws, weaknesses, unwanted proclivities, but their belief systems are generally the most problematic.
 People cling to and always defend their belief systems at the risk of some part or aspect of their lives, sometimes risking mortality, and tend to confuse these beliefs with themselves or their personal value.
 It is like they are trammeled or held captive by them.
-The enlightened person always has a belief system, but it doesn't have him.
-He is in personal control of his belief system, not it of him and he is willing to not defend it but to change it when that becomes necessary in the face of better information or better understanding.
+The enlightened person always has a belief system, but it doesn't HAVE him.
+He is in personal control of his belief system, not it of him, and he is willing to not defend it but to change it when that becomes necessary in the face of better information or better understanding.